ioccc-src/winner/2012/kang/README.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) changed the code to accept the proper German for four 'vier' where before it was spelt with the sound of V (fier not vier).
+But was this a bug or a feature?
+He's on the fence here but he went ahead and did it anyway as it seems useful.
 Thank you Cody!

 ## Judges' remarks: